-Self-Guided Walking Tour in Braunschweig
+Self-Guided Walking Tour in Brunswick

 7 Stops 3.0 km ~1.6 hours

-Walking tour route map of Braunschweig
+Walking tour route map of Brunswick Open interactive map

-Why Walk Braunschweig?
+Why Walk Brunswick?
 A Self-Guided Tour

 Braunschweig is a city built around one animal: a bronze lion that has stood in the same spot since the 12th century.
 Henry the Lion put it there to mark his power, and almost everything worth seeing in the old town sits within a short walk of it.
 That is the case for doing this on foot rather than by tram.
 The compact medieval core packs a Romanesque cathedral, a Gothic town hall, Germany's oldest surviving art museum, and a half-timbered quarter into a loop you can cover in an afternoon.